 16 - 17 May 2017

-During COP22 in November 2016, Parties agreed to adopt an incremental approach to developing the platform
+Parties decided to adopt an incremental and participatory approach to developing the local communities and

 - Parties and relevant organizations are invited to submit, by 31 March 2017, their views on the purpose,